idolwave/idolwave/README.md

 - ⚡ Fun fact: ...
 -->

-- 🔭 Currently working on ...SEO Web Dev & Cybersecurity
+- 🔭 Currently working on - SEO Web Dev & Cybersecurity
-- 👯 Looking to collaborate on ...Cybersecurity
+- 👯 Looking to collaborate on - Cybersecurity
-- 💬 Ask me about ...SEO Web Dev & Cybersecurity
+- 💬 Ask me about - SEO Web Dev & Cybersecurity
-- 📫 How to reach me: ...https://idolwave.org/
+- 📫 How to reach me: idolwave.org